VidBee vs. ytDownloader

 Core Download Features

-Supported Sites & Range Powered by yt-dlp, supports 1000+ video/audio platforms including YouTube, TikTok, Instagram, X (Twitter), Facebook, Bilibili, etc. Modern GUI video and audio downloader supporting hundreds of sites including YouTube, Facebook, Instagram, TikTok, Twitter, and more.
+Supported Sites & Range Powered by yt-dlp-style downloader coverage across many supported video and audio sites Modern GUI video and audio downloader supporting hundreds of sites including YouTube, Facebook, Instagram, TikTok, Twitter, and more.

 Cross-platform Support